jacarley/my-portfolio/README.md

-# my-portfolio
+# Jeff Carley's portfolio

-This is my hobby portfolio
+This is my learning portfolio.
+It uses AWS and ReactJS.